gdubrg/cppKinect2/readme.md

 # cppKinect2
 A very **user-friendly** and fast way to use **Kinect One** with **C++**.
-*Microsoft SDK* is a extremely useful tool to create programmes, but it is not so ready-to-use with C++ programming language.
+*Microsoft SDK* is an extremely useful tool to create programmes with Kinect devices, but it is not so ready-to-use with C++ programming language.
 With **cppKinect2** you can start programming and acquire RGB and depth images just in 5 minutes.
 Then, when you have time and desire, you could check the open source code to understand all the details about Microsoft device.
-You can consider cppKinect2 as a *wrapper* of Microsoft SDK 2.0!
+You can consider cppKinect2 as a *wrapper* of *Microsoft SDK 2.0*!
 Enjoy!
 Please, contact me for any suggestion or questions.

 ***